 On the surface, it may seem like options traders merely get lucky now and then.
 And when they do get lucky, that luck makes up for any past losses.
 In reality, options traders are creatures of habit, and it is these habits that can make them successful.

-Successful options traders make it a habit to always check the markets, analyze data, consider the sizing of their positions, and adjust their portfolio as needed.
+Successful options traders make it a habit to always check the markets, analyze data, consider the sizing of their positions, and adjust their portfolios as needed.
 They always have an end goal in mind and, once they have found something that works, they will repeat it over and over until they achieve their end goal.

 They Know Failures Are Inevitable

-Because nobody is psychic, and options traders are not an exception to this rule, they understand that failure is an option.
+Because nobody is psychic, and options traders are not an exception to this rule, they understand that a failure is an option.
 The markets can swing up or down, and when they do, options traders are among the group most affected by these changes.
 Options traders are also affected whenever the market stays the same.

 They know that there are times where a position is only going to get worse, and they must decide to bail out.
 A decision based on logic, not emotions.
 Understanding the fact that options can be wildly unpredictable makes it easier for them to accept failure along the way.
 Not only do they expect failures to come periodically, but they look forward to them as a learning experience.
 And speaking of learning experiences.